Skip to main content.

 Residency Program Overview

-We are an ACGME accredited program sponsored by The University of Kansas.
+We are an ACGME accredited program at the University of Kansas School of Medicine.
+Our residents train in a world-class academic medical center environment, with clinics operated by our partner, The University of Kansas Health System.
 We invite you to find out more about us!

 Highlights